Napoleon (2023 film): Writing

 Scarpa had been approached by Scott to write a film based on Napoleon following production of All the Money in the World.
 As he initially had a "high school basic knowledge" of his life, he researched Napoleon and after realizing that writing a film encompassing his entire life was impractical, he decided to focus on Napoleon's relationship with his wife, Josephine.
 He began by reading Napoleon: A Concise Biography by David A. Bell, but did not understand it, read more books and watched YouTube videos.
 When researching Josephine, he cited Ambition and Desire: The Dangerous Life of Josephine Bonaparte by Kate Williams as his primary influence.
 He took inspiration from Scott's The Duellists (1977) and Milos Forman's Amadeus (1984), wanting to portray Napoleon as an "irreverent" figure similar to how Mozart was depicted in Amadeus, and told Scott he envisioned Napoleon as being competent "in the realm of battle", and "incompetent in the realm of love".
 Scott proposed the idea of beginning the film with Marie Antoinette being under the guillotine, wanting to focus on the "ambivalence about where democracy leads".
 Scott's writing process also involved hand-drawing storyboards, with him sending Scarpa the illustrations once Scarpa sent him pages from the script.

-In August 2024, it was reported that Phoenix had threatened to leave the film unless Paul Thomas Anderson (with whom Phoenix previously worked on The Master) was recruited to rewrite the script.
+In August 2024, it was reported that Phoenix had threatened to leave the film unless Paul Thomas Anderson (with whom Phoenix previously worked on The Master and Inherent Vice) was recruited to rewrite the script.
 Eventually, the situation calmed down and Phoenix remained involved in the production.
 Later that year, Scott confirmed that Anderson had indeed been brought in for rewrites, saying: "It turned into a lot of fun, actually.
 Three of us in this room screaming with laughter."
+Anderson confirmed his involvement with the script rewrites in September 2025.